LIVE LTL RATES

 Major network change

 New DC opening.
 SKU mix changing.
 Channel mix shifting (DTC vs retail).
 Acquisition expanding lane footprint.
-Any structural change is a reason to re-bid the network.
+Re-bid the network.

 Trigger 4

-Even with no problems, run an RFP every 24-36 months as a benchmark cycle.
+Even with no problems, run an benchmark RFP every 24–36 months.
 The market moves, new networks emerge, and incumbent rates drift up if not pressure-tested.

 The 8 sections every freight RFP needs